The Hyperscaler GTM Playbook

 A word on terminology.
 “Alliances”, “channel”, “partners” and “partnerships” mean different things at different companies.
 This series uses these terms in specific ways and it is worth being explicit about them before the series begins.

 Alliances in this series means specifically hyperscaler GTM alliances – the commercial and co-sell relationship between an ISV and AWS, Microsoft and/or Google Cloud.
-It does not mean technical alliances, marketing partnerships or ecosystem partnerships of a general kind.
+It does not mean technical alliances (product integrations between two ISVs or between an ISV and a non-hyperscaler technology vendor), marketing partnerships (co-branded campaigns or joint events with third parties) or ecosystem partnerships of a general kind.
+At some companies “alliances” is used as an umbrella term that includes all of the above; in this series it is used narrowly to mean the hyperscaler GTM motion.

-Channels means the network of resellers, system integrators, managed service providers and distributors who resell or deliver the ISV’s product to end customers.
-Channel partners are distinct from hyperscalers; they may co-exist with the hyperscaler motion but they are a different type of relationship with different mechanics.
+Channels means the network of resellers, system integrators, managed service providers and distributors who resell or deliver the ISV’s product to end customers – what many organisations call their “partner program” or “VAR network.”
+Channel partners are distinct from hyperscalers; they may co-exist with the hyperscaler motion (the multi-party private offer is the clearest example) but they are a different type of relationship with different mechanics.

 Partners / Partnerships is deliberately avoided as a standalone term in this series because it is too broad to be useful.
-Wherever possible this series uses the more specific term (hyperscaler, channel partner, ISV, system integrator) rather than the catch-all.
+In some organisations “partners” means channel; in others it includes hyperscalers, technical allies and co-marketing collaborators.
+“Partnerships” as a function title covers an equally wide range.
+Wherever possible this series uses the more specific term (hyperscaler, channel partner, ISV, system integrator) rather than the catch-all, and uses “alliances” or “cloud alliances” for the hyperscaler GTM function specifically.

 Technical Alliance refers to a partnership centred on product integration, API connectivity or joint technical development rather than on commercial co-sell or marketplace activity.
 Distinct from a cloud alliance in this series.